MariedelD/SPOTIFY_EDA_2ECEA_DOMINGO-/README.md

 plt.ylabel('Acousticness (%)', fontsize=14)
 plt.show()
 ```
+### Figure 3.2.
 ![image](https://github.com/user-attachments/assets/09b671a3-e072-4753-8ea2-8ce9957e180e)

-### The valence and acousticness of a song contribute to its overall mood.
+#### The valence and acousticness of a song contribute to its overall mood.
 However, the calculated correlation between these two attributes reveals a negative result and slope, suggesting that they are not correlated with each other.
 This indicates that a track can have one of these elements without necessarily having the other.

 ---
 # AUDIENCE PREFERENCES